ihsuy/Typon/README.md

 #### More About Text File Contents
 If the window's size allows, Typon accepts **ANY** content as long as its in English Language.
 If possible Typon also preserves the original format of your text file.
-**Like this**:

 <p align="left">
   <img src="https://github.com/ihsuy/Typon/blob/master/demo_gif/monalisa.png" width="500" height="520">